 YSI chlorophyll sensors (6025 or 599102-01) are designed to serve as a proxy for chlorophyll concentrations in the field for monitoring applications and complement traditional lab extraction methods; therefore, there are accuracy limitations associated with the data that are detailed in the YSI manual including interference from other fluorescent species, differences in calibration method, and effects of cell structure, particle size, organism type, temperature, and light on sensor measurements.

-10) Coded variable definitions – List the sampling station, sampling site code, and station code used in the data.
+10) Coded variable definitions

-77
+File name definitions: Reserve/deployment site/file definition/year

+(ex: kacsswq2017 = Kachemak Bay/Seldovia Surface/WaterQuality/2017).